 Today, Midnight Yell is held the night before a home game in Kyle Field and is regularly attended by over 25,000 people.
 For away games, a site is designated for a Midnight Yell in the city of our opponent on the night before the game.
 For a yell at Kyle Field, yell leaders lead the Fightin’ Texas Aggie Band and the 12th Man into the stadium.

 The yell leaders lead the crowd in old army yells and the singing of the fight song (War Hymn), and they tell fables of how the Aggies are going to beat the everlivin’ hell out of our opponent for the next day.
 Lastly, the lights go out, and Aggies kiss their dates.
-If they don’t have a date, all they have to do is flick their lighters.
-As the story goes, the flames make it easier for two dateless people to find each other, and maybe they won’t be dateless anymore!
 The purpose of Midnight Yell Practice is to pump up the 12th Man for the next day’s big game.